 A boolean flag.
 If T, acquire connection from a pool of open connections.
+If the pool is empty, a new connection is created.
+The default is NIL.

-If the make-default A boolean flag.
+make-default A boolean flag.
 If T, \default-database\ is set to the new connection, otherwise database The database object representing the connection.